Oronhyatekha

-Biography
+Early life and education

-Born 10 August 1841 on the Six Nations of the Grand River near Brantford, Ontario, he was the sixth son of Peter Martin and Lydia Loft (from Tyendinaga), and one of up to eighteen children.
-He first attended the Mohawk Institute residential school, where he was taught the shoemaker trade.
-He attended the Wilbraham Wesleyan Academy in Wilbraham, Massachusetts.
+Born 10 August 1841 on the Six Nations of the Grand River near Brantford, Ontario, he was the sixth son of Peter Martin and Lydia Loft (from Tyendinaga).

+He later attended the Wilbraham Wesleyan Academy in Wilbraham, Massachusetts.
 After graduating, he taught for a year among the Indians and then entered Kenyon College in Ohio for three years.